 Public Service areas allow for a variety of services intended to deliver educational, health, government, parks and other institutional public services.
-Municipal infrastructure, such as sewage lagoons and water treatment plants, are often located in areas designated as Public Service area.
+Municipal infrastructure, such as sewage lagoons and water treatment plants, may locate in areas designated as Public Service area.